2013 Florida State Seminoles football team: BCS Championship: Auburn

-Pregame Line: Florida St −8.5

 In the national championship game, Florida State faced the Auburn Tigers, champions of the SEC.

-The Seminoles captured their third national title by defeating Auburn, 34-31, at the Rose Bowl.
+The Seminoles captured their third national title by defeating Auburn, 34–31, at the Rose Bowl.

-After Florida State scored a field goal on their first drive, Auburn responded with a touchdown in the first quarter and two in the second to storm out to a 21-3 lead.
-After a successful punt fake, the Seminoles managed a late touchdown before the half to go into the locker room down 21-10, marking the first halftime deficit of the season for the Seminoles.
+After Florida State scored a field goal on their first drive, Auburn responded with a touchdown in the first quarter and two in the second to storm out to a 21–3 lead.
+After a successful punt fake, the Seminoles managed a late touchdown before the half to go into the locker room down 21–10, marking the first halftime deficit of the season for the Seminoles.